mui/material-ui/docs/src/pages/company/careers/designer.md

 ## Why we're hiring

 Material-UI started as an open-source project.
-As years passed by, audience and usage grew considerably, even turning some of the library's original founders turned full-time maintainers of it.
+As years passed by, audience and usage grew considerably, even turning some of the library's founders turned full-time maintainers of it.
 A few years ago, the project was incorporated and just very recently, [we have rebranded the company from Material-UI to MUI](/blog/material-ui-is-now-mui/).
-A new brand was fundamental to set the stage for MUI to become larger than Material Design, which was something we actually were already doing.
+A new brand was fundamental to set the stage for MUI to become larger than Material Design, which was something we were already doing.
 Right now, we have five main projects that are not at all related to MD:

 - [MUI Core:](/core/)